-Attached to this Request for City Council Action is the petition to form a MID for the Autumn Valley Subdivision development.
+Attached to this Request for City Council Action is the petition to form a MID for the Araby North Subdivision development.
 In this situation, in which all the property owners have presented a Petition for Formation, the ordinary publication and posting periods are not required by law.
-Also attached is the formal Resolution of Intention for Creation of City of Yuma Municipal Improvement District No. 113: Autumn Valley Subdivision, which is located at 16th Street and 44th Avenue.
+Also attached is the formal Resolution of Intention for Creation of City of Yuma Municipal Improvement District No. 112: Araby North Subdivision, which is located at S. Araby Road and E. 32nd Street.

-Following the passage of a Resolution of Intention to Create MID, certain impacted property owners, in accordance with A.R.S. § 48-579, are given 15 days to express written protest against the proposed MID.
+Following the passage of a Resolution of Intention to Create MID, certain impacted property owners, in accordance with A.R.S. § 48-579, are given fifteen days to express written protest against the proposed MID.
 If no protests are submitted, the Mayor and City Council are authorized to adopt a second resolution, the Resolution Ordering the Improvements, which finalizes the formation of the MID process.
-It is anticipated that the resolution ordering the improvements will be heard at the next regular City Council meeting after the creation of this MID.
+It is anticipated that the Resolution Ordering the Improvements will be heard at the next regular City Council meeting after the creation of this MID.

-Adopting this Resolution authorizes the creation of Municipal Improvement District No. 113 to serve Autumn Valley Subdivision.
+Adopting this Resolution authorizes the creation of Municipal Improvement District No. 112 to serve Araby North Subdivision.

-CITY FUNDS: \$0.00 BUDGETED: \$0.00

-FISCAL REQUIREMENTS STATE FUNDS: \$0.00 AVAILABLE TO TRANSFER: \$0.00

-FEDERAL FUNDS: \$0.00 IN CONTINGENCY: \$0.00

-OTHER SOURCES: \$0.00 \$0.00 \$0.00 FUNDING FOR THIS ITEM IS FO ACCOUNT / FUND / CIP: UND IN THE FOLLOWING

-Total: \$0.00

-FISCAL IMPACT STATEMENT:

-ADDITIONAL INFORMATION SUPPORTING INFORMATION NOT ATTACHED TO THE CITY COUNCIL ACTION FORM THAT IS ON FILE IN THE OFFICE OF THE CITY CLERK: 1.
+FISCAL REQUIREMENTS CITY FUNDS: \$0.00 BUDGETED: \$0.00 STATE FUNDS: \$0.00 AVAILABLE TO TRANSFER: \$0.00 FEDERAL FUNDS: \$0.00 IN CONTINGENCY: \$0.00 OTHER SOURCES: \$0.00 \$0.00 \$0.00 Funding for this item is fo ACCOUNT / FUND / CIP: \$0.00 UND IN THE FOLLOWING TOTAL: \$0.00 \$0.00 FISCAL IMPACT STATEMENT: ADDITIONAL INFORMATION SUPPORTING INFORMATION NOT ATTACHED TO THE CITY COUNCIL ACTION FORM THAT IS ON FILE IN THE OFFICE OF THE CITY CLERK: 1.
 2. 3.
 4. 5.
 IF CITY COUNCIL ACTION INCLUDES A CONTRACT, LEASE OR AGREEMENT, WHO WILL BE RESPONSIBLE FOR ROUTING THE DOCUMENT FOR SIGNATURE AFTER CITY COUNCIL APPROVAL?
-C Department C City Clerk's Office Document to be recorded Document to be recorded Document to be codified

-CITY ADMINISTRATOR: DATE:
+Department City Clerk's Office Document to be recorded Document to be codified SIGNATURES CITY ADMINISTRATOR: DATE: Philip A. Rodriguez 2/26/2020 REVIEWED BY CITY ATTORNEY: DATE: Richard W. Files 2/25/2020 RECOMMENDED BY (DEPT/DIV HEAD): Alyssa Linville DATE: 2/11/2020 WRITTEN/SUBMITTED BY: DATE: Robert M. Blevins 1/31/2020

-SIGNATURES 3/10/2020

-Philip Rodriguez 2

-REVIEWED BY CITY ATTORNEY: DATE: 3/9/2020

-Richard W. Files

-RECOMMENDED BY (DEPT/DIV HEAD): DATE: 3/2/2020

-Alyssa Linville

-WRITTEN/SUBMITTED BY: DATE: 3/2/2020

-Richard Munguia